 The studio is developing an animated Scooby-Doo feature film, returning to the franchise that produced a pair of live-action/animated hybrid films a decade ago.
 The project has been set up with Atlas Entertainment with Charles Roven and Richard Suckle producing.

-Roven and Suckle also produced 2002′s “Scooby-Doo” for Warner Bros., mixing live action actors with the titular Great Dane, which was computer-generated, along with “Scooby-Doo: Monsters Unleashed” two years later.
+Roven and Suckle also produced 2002′s “Scooby-Doo” for Warner Bros., mixing live action actors with the titular Great Dane, which was computer-generated which always, along with “Scooby-Doo: Monsters Unleashed” two years later.
 The first film generated $275 million worldwide, and the second followed with $180 million.
 The studio will use Matt Lieberman to write the script for the new project.
 Warner Bros. is keeping the logline under wraps.